ThatFatPat/CyberChallenge0x03/README.md

 ###### * Please read the supplied article
 ###### More information on the topic can be found [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/risc/risccisc/)

-#### Registers
+#### General Purpose Registers
-The MIPS ISA specifies 32 registers.
+The MIPS ISA specifies 32 general purpose registers.
 Use the following table as a reference:

 | Number | Name | Purpose |
 |--------|------|---------|